AI CODE REVIEW

 Strong privacy and security posture with SOC2 certification, SSL encryption, and no data retention policy

-Extensible agentic coding workflows with Model Context Protocol tooling for integration with external services
+Extensible coding workflows with Model Context Protocol tooling for integration with external services

 Cons:

-Inconsistent code quality with reports of unusable or overly complex generated code requiring manual rework
+Inconsistent agentic quality with reports of unusable or overly complex generated code requiring manual rework

 Customer support issues including reports of ignored support requests and delayed assistance